samundrak/overreacted.io/src/pages/hi-doubly-linked-list.md

 spoiler: Using doubly linked list
 ---

-While learning data structure I always used to think that when will I use this thing in my real life projects but recently while working in a project, I felt that here I can use a data structure and that gonna be Doubly Linked List.
+While learning data structure I always used to think that when will I use this thing in my real life projects but recently while working in a project, I feel that here I can use a data structure and that gonna be Doubly Linked List.

 ## What is Doubly Linked List?